- City Schools of Decatur

 What kind of computer does my child need at home?

 Reliable at-home access to an internet-connected computer can support students' learning.
-DHS and BHMS students whose families have completed the Annual Data Update (or provided equivalent information when registering during the school year) will receive a Chromebook to us at home and at school.
-Any CSD student who requested a cellular hotspot will be issued one.
+DHS and BHMS students whose families have completed the Annual Data Update (or provided equivalent information when registering during the school year) will receive a Chromebook to use at home and at school.

 The majority of students' homework can be completed with a device that runs a modern web browser and has reliable access to the internet; most Chromebooks and entry-level desktops and laptops easily meet that requirement, while high-end laptops and workstations exceed the requirements of most academic programs.
 CSD does not make purchasing recommendations for families, but for comparison purposes our students at various grade levels use the Apple MacBook Air, Apple iPad, Dell and HP Chromebooks, and Dell workstations.